AMazaleyrat/oyster_monitoring_network/README.md

 ### Outline

 This repository contains the data sets, analyses and figures of the above-mentioned paper.
-It can recreate all analyses and figures in the text (except fig. 1 which was created with QGIS).
+It can recreate all analyses and figures in the text.

 ### Licensing